Malika-i-Jahan (wife of Alauddin Khalji)

 most powerful ruler of the Khalji dynasty that ruled the Delhi Sultanate.
 She was the daughter of Alauddin's predecessor and paternal uncle, Sultan Jalaluddin Khalji, the founder of the Khalji dynasty.

 Family and lineage

 Malika-i-Jahan was the daughter of Jalaluddin Khalji, the founder and first Sultan of the Khalji dynasty that ruled the Delhi Sultanate.
 Her mother, also titled Malika-i-Jahan, was Jalaluddin's chief wife.
-She was quite an ambitious and arrogant lady and held great influence over the Sultan.
+She was quite an ambitious lady and held great influence over the Sultan.
 She also influenced contemporary politics to great extent.
 Malika-i-Jahan had at least three brothers: Khan-i-Khan, Arkali Khan and Qadr Khan.
 Her future husband, Alauddin, was the eldest son of Jalaluddin's older brother, Shihabuddin Mas'ud, making Malika-i-Jahan a first-cousin of Alauddin.
 After his father's death, Alauddin was brought up by Jalaluddin.
 His younger brother, Almas Beg, also married a daughter of Jalaluddin.